Khaledgarbaya/cra-to-gatsby-workshop/exercise/05-use-plugins/README.md

 Gatsby plugins can be categorized into 3 types:

-- A Gatsby Source plugin (e.g: gatsvy-source-contentful pulls data from Contentful)
+- A Gatsby Source plugin (e.g: gatsby-source-contentful pulls data from Contentful)
 - A Gatsby Transformer Plugin (e.g: gatsby-transformer-remark convert markdown text to html)
 - A Gatsby Plugin (e.g: gatsby-plugin-google-analytics adds Google analytics in your site)